jeromelek/tellingstorieswithdata/critiquebydesign.md

 After explaining the visualization, to the readers, they said,

 1. Oh, after a while, it becomes understandable only with explanation.
 I do not really know what on target and off target means so it does not really make sense to me.
+Wow, the original chart can't even be seen properly if you're colourblind.
 2. I get what you're trying to do, but goals is typically not categorised together with the goal attempts.
 Hence I think that part is confusing.

 With the feedback, I decided to focus on redesigning the goal attempts to see what other ways I could try to represent the data.